 Salman Safir, Co-President

-Salman (he/him) is a second year Master of Divinity student at the Divinity School where he focuses on Shi’i Islam and mental health.
+Salman (he/him) is a third year Master of Divinity student at the Divinity School where he focuses on Shi’i Islam and mental health.
 Before coming to The University of Chicago, Salman graduated from Swarthmore College with a BA in Educational Studies and Psychology.
 He also spent time at Yale-NUS College in Singapore working as a Dean’s Fellow and Associate in Intercultural Engagement.
-In addition his work on DSA, he serves as Sexual Violence Prevention Peer Educator and on the student advisory board for the Office of Multicultural Student Affairs (OMSA).
+In addition his work on DSA, he has previously served as a Sexual Violence Prevention Peer Educator and on the student advisory board for the Office of Multicultural Student Affairs (OMSA).
 He is originally from Wisconsin, Oklahoma, and Ohio.
 Come meet with him, as he’d love to treat you for coffee or tea!

 Bonnie Scott, Graduate Council Representative